DrHazemAli/image-studio/docs/legacy/tools-reference.md

 ---

-This guide provides comprehensive information about all available tools in Azure Image Studio.
+This guide provides comprehensive information about all available tools in Image Studio.
 For more specific information, refer to the individual guides for each feature area.